Many people are caught off-guard by the San Francisco weather. We have a unique climate here - one that is much cooler than the rest of California.

 April is usually a beautiful month in San Francisco.
 It's the change of seasons in the surrounding areas, so San Francisco is fairly warm and sunny.
 There is also little wind during this time and it's a great time to visit.

 May is the start of our summer, which is usually cool and foggy.
 You can still catch a lot of great days in May, but the wind starts to pick up a little.
 It also starts to become a little foggy.

 June, July and August are the foggiest months in San Francisco.
 It's usually foggy in the morning with some sun in the afternoon.
 The fog then rolls in again around 5 or 6pm.

-Even though its foggy during these months, the weather is cooler than the rest of the US - which makes it a great time to visit.
+Even though its foggy during these summer days, the weather is cooler than the rest of the US - which makes it a great time to visit.
 It also doesn't rain at all during this time, so you can leave your rain gear at home.